OnroerendErfgoed/crabpy/docs/usage.rst

 .. literalinclude:: /../examples/capakey_gateway.py
    :language: python

-The capakey supports caching through the dogpile_ caching library.
+The CAPAKEY gateway supports caching through the dogpile_ caching library.
 Caching can be added by passing a configuration dictionary to the :class:`CapakeyGateway`.

 Three caching regions will be configured: